k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 Note that this area allows you to open a new item only for LU or Shared Objects.

-### What are the Main Elements of the Project Tree?
+### What Are the Main Elements of the Project Tree?
 The Project Tree displays the components of the current project as a hierarchy of entities.
 The main elements of the hierarchy include:
 * Project, the top-level of the hierarchy.
 Each project has the following branches (sub-objects):
   * [Shared Objects](/articles/04_fabric_studio/12_shared_objects.md) used by all Logical Units and project references and may include a sub-hierarchy, as follows: